wieschoo/BotSuite/README.md

 This library helps you by accelerating the development of bots significantly.
 To getting started please visit the tutorial section and read the tutorial "Getting Started" at www.botsuite.net to get an introduction and more information.
-Please do not hesitate to contact us or add an issue here at the proect page on github.
+Please do not hesitate to contact us or add an issue here at the project page on github.

 <h2>outstanding features</h2>
-- [x] fast,easy and robust image recognition/manipulation
+- [x] fast, easy and robust image recognition/manipulation
 - [x] easy screenshot capturing
 - [x] mouse cursor control
-- [x] easy way to send HTTP request and handle their answers
+- [x] easy way to send HTTP requests and handle their answers
 - [x] common memory reading and writing functions
 - [x] includes a finite state engine
 - [x] captcha cracking with the appertaining artificial feed forward neural network
-- [x] memory read/write values

 <h3>history</h3>
 This project was first published by wieschoo at the german community: http://www.codebot.de
-If you have any problems you can ask there questions.
+If you have any problems you can ask questions there.
 Please notice that this is a german community.
-In addition you can use the contact formular at http://www.botsuite.net.
-We try to reply your questions quickly.
+In addition you can use the contact form at http://www.botsuite.net.
+We try to reply to your questions quickly.

 <h3>documentation and additional information, tutorials</h3>
 http://www.botsuite.net